afrind/warp-draft/draft-ietf-moq-transport.md

 If a relay receives a Publisher-Chosen Subscription ID in SUBSCRIBE_OK, it SHOULD assign this ID to downstream subscriptions for the same track.
 Since subscribers can request tracks from uncoordinated publishers through a single relay session, it is not always possible to reuse the upstream PSID.
 If there is no upstream Publisher-Chosen Subscription ID, or if the upstream PSID is already in use downstream for a different track, the relay SHOULD NOT set a Publisher-Chosen Subscription ID, and use the Subscriber-Chosen Subscription ID instead.

-Object headers carry a numeric identifier that maps to the Full Track Name (see {{message-subscribe-ok}}).
-Relays use the identifier in an incoming Object to identify its track and find the active subscribers for that track.
+Relays use the identifier in an incoming Subgroup or Datagram to identify its subscription and find the active subscribers.
 Relays MUST forward Objects to matching subscribers in accordance to each subscription's priority, group order, and delivery timeout.

 If an upstream session is closed due to an unknown or invalid control message or Object, the relay MUST NOT continue to propagate that message or Object